Jud1th1/Advanced-Distance-Converter/README.md

 1. Declaring Variables
 At the start, we define several key variables needed for our functionality:

   - convertType: Tracks whether we are converting miles to kilometers or kilometers to miles (default: miles).
-- heading: Targets the <h1> element to update the title dynamically.
+  - heading: Targets the (h1) element to update the title dynamically.
-- intro: Targets the <p> element for updating the conversion instructions.
+  - intro: Targets the (p) element for updating the conversion instructions.
   - answerDiv: Targets the <div> where the result will be displayed.
   - form: Targets the <form> element to handle user input.

 2. Handling Key Presses (Event Listener for Keydown) We add an event listener that listens for keyboard input:

   - If the user presses "K", we update convertType to "kilometers", change the heading to "Kilometers to Miles Converter", and update the instructions accordingly.
   - If the user presses "M", we reset convertType to "miles", update the heading to "Miles to Kilometers Converter", and adjust the instructions.
   - We use event.code to detect which key is pressed.
 (Note: This replaces the now-deprecated event.which.)

 3. Handling Form Submission (Event Listener for Submit)

   - We prevent the default form behavior using event.preventDefault() to stop the page from refreshing when the user submits input.
   - The user's input is retrieved using document.getElementById('distance').value and converted to a floating-point number using parseFloat().
 This ensures proper calculations.
   - If a valid number is provided:
-- - If converting miles to kilometers, we multiply the value by 1.609344 and round it to three decimal places using .toFixed(3).
+    - If converting miles to kilometers, we multiply the value by 1.609344 and round it to three decimal places using .toFixed(3).
-- - If converting kilometers to miles, we multiply by 0.621371192 and round it similarly.
+    - If converting kilometers to miles, we multiply by 0.621371192 and round it similarly.
-- - The result is displayed inside answerDiv using innerHTML.
+  - The result is displayed inside answerDiv using innerHTML.
   - If the user does not enter a valid number, we display an error message prompting them to input a value.

 4. Testing & Refinements
 Throughout the project, we tested our functionality to ensure a smooth user experience.
 Some refinements included:

   - Adding "use strict" to enforce good coding practices.
   - Using let and const instead of var for better scoping and security.
   - Ensuring all text and elements update dynamically when toggling conversion types.

 ### Key Takeaways & Learnings
 - Keyboard Events: Learned how to use event.code to trigger actions based on keypresses.